Sweetacre Apiaries

 Bill's Notes Regarding Breeding

-When I select breeders I need my girls to be proven performers in my area, I also need them to respond to my management (IPM), and lastly and possibly most important, they must be economically viable.
+When I select breeders, I need my girls to be proven performers in my area, I need them to respond to my management (IPM), and lastly and possibly most importantly, they must be economically viable.
 Hygienic behavior was chiefly sought after to have colonies that could deal with large concentrations of American Foulbrood (Paenabilicus Larvae).
 Heavy concentrations of AFB are not often found in nature, it is often a result of poor management and old comb.
 Rothenbuhler ran into issues with in-breeding and had problems maintaining his stock.
-VSH formerly known as SMR, was tagged initially because some colonies were able to exist and not allow varroa levels to climb.
-Original VSH colonies could not even stay alive unless brood was added to these colonies!
+VSH formerly known as SMR, was tagged initially because some colonies were able to exist and not allow varroa mite levels to climb.
+Original VSH colonies could not even stay alive unless brood was added to them.
 These traits are extremely important but one needs to be reminded that whenever one breeds for a specific characteristic they are eliminating information that may be valuable in hopes that one characteristic is the answer.
 There is only so much that the bees can give us, one can simply not have the best honey production, best over-wintering, most gentle, fastest build-up, and be completely mite tolerant.
 Nature just doesn't work that way.